odoo/documentation/db_management/db_premise.rst

 .. note:: From July 2016 onward, Odoo 9 now automatically change the uuid of a
     duplicated database; a manual operation is no longer required.

-The database uuid is currently accessible from the menu **Settings > Technical
-> System Parameters**, we advise you to use a
-`uuid generator <https://www.uuidgenerator.net>`__ or to use the unix command ``uuidgen`` to generate a new uuid.
+The database uuid is currently accessible from the menu :menuselection:`Settings --> Technical --> System Parameters`, we advise you to use a `uuid generator <https://www.uuidgenerator.net>`_ or to use the unix command ``uuidgen`` to generate a new uuid.
 You can then simply replace it like any other record by clicking on it and using the edit button.

 .. image:: media/db_uuid.png